 Did you know that every year, 28-billion pounds of plastic ends up in our ocean.
 In addition, approximately 40 million people in the developing world are in need of prosthetic limbs?
-The Million Waves Project seeks to change both of these issues by taking plastic from the oceans and transforming it into prosthetic limbs for children in need through the process of 3D printing.
+Hence, the Million Waves Project!
+It seeks to change both of these issues by taking plastic from the oceans and transforming it into prosthetic limbs for children.
+Plastic in need through the process of 3D printing.

 Even though we only started on Earth Day of this year, we have already had the chance to help 18 recipients receive limbs and we have partnered with the Washington Coastsavers to clean even more plastic off of the beaches and put it to better use.